 III.
-Craftsmanship and Technique (24 pts)
+Craftsmanship and Technique (24 pts - 12 pts for each)

 - A. Are finishes professional and as flawless as possible? - B. Are there any distracting mechanics? - C. Is there a neatness to the components and mechanics? - D. Does the craft exhibit manual dexterity and skill in execution?